The appetite for mobile funds and products with passports extends beyond investors in the EU, Hence, the growth of UCITS funds around the world - PwC

 The ARFP is a region-wide initiative spread across Australia, New Zealand, Singapore, Thailand, Korea and Japan.
 It is a multi-lateral fund passporting framework with a mechanism designed to facilitate distribution across regional borders, of funds, manufactured, distributed and administered within the region.
 It first came into force by Signing of a Statement of Intent on September 20, 2013 at the APEC Finance Ministers’ meeting in Bali.
 The Memorandum of Co-operation on April 28, 2016 (which came into effect on June 30, 2016) sets out internationally agreed rules and co-operation mechanisms underpinning the passport.

 September 10, 2018 The Monetary Authority of Singapore (MAS) declared the finalization of the features of a new corporate structure for Investment funds, the Variable Capital Company (VCC).
-The aim of its introduction is to position Singapore to become a key fund domiciliation hub and strengthen Singapore’s position as a full-service international fund management centre.
+The aim of its introduction is to position Singapore to become a key fund domiciliation hub, and strengthen Singapore’s position as a full-service international fund management center.
 The VCC framework is intended to encourage consolidation of fund domiciliation and fund management activities locally amongst others.
-According to MAC, a VCC will be permitted to use Singapore and International Accounting Standards (such as the International Financial Reporting Standards and the US Generally Accepted Accounting Principles) in preparing financial statements so that it can serve the needs of global investors.
+According to MAC, a VCC will be permitted to use Singapore and International Accounting Standards (such as the International Financial Reporting Standards and US Generally Accepted Accounting Principles) in preparing financial statements so that it can serve the needs of global investors.
 Furthermore, fund managers with foreign-domiciled investment funds may take advantage of the statutory regime for inwards re-domiciliation under the VCC framework to transfer the domicile of their foreign investment funds to Singapore.